|Melissa Johnson hoped to return to Earlham's sidelines after a three-year absence but "a major setback" in her health forced her to resign on Monday.

 - More moves in Coaching Carousel

-“It’s with a heavy heart that I announce Melissa Johnson will not be returning to Earlham as our head women’s basketball coach,” Director of Athletics Mike Bergum said.
+“It’s with a heavy heart that I announce Melissa Johnson will not be returning to Earlham as our head women’s basketball coach,” athletic director Mike Bergum said.
 “We would like to thank everyone who has supported and continue to support the Johnson family through these trying times.”

 Last month Earlham announced that Johnson had recovered from a three-year long battle with life-threatening health issues and would return to her place on the Quakers' sidelines.
 Johnson's battle began with a routine hysterectomy in March of 2014 that turned into chronic pancreatitis which led to a host of other problems.
 In total, Johnson has had all of or parts of 13 organs removed along with spending more than 600 days in the hospital.